-The BA program in English literature guides students through the earliest texts and cultures in English to contemporary expressions, on paper, online, and in the world.
-In learning to read critically, analyze narratives and understand how stories work to define the human experience, students can consider problems and find solutions while at the same time developing written and oral communication skills.
+The BA program in English with a concentration in literature guides students from the earliest texts and cultures in English to contemporary expressions on paper, online and in the world.
+In learning to read critically, analyze narratives and understand how stories work to define the human experience, students can consider problems and find solutions while developing written and oral communication skills.

 Students have the opportunity to engage with internationally renowned faculty in exploring literature, critical theories and methods from around the world.
 Students choose from a broad array of courses to further explore subjects such as race and ethnicity, gender and sexuality, and literary histories and traditions.

 Students gain practical experience through research, writing and internships that prepare them for an ever-expanding variety of careers as well as for continuing their studies in graduate and professional programs.